toy-playground/degods-parlor-simulator/README.md

-# NFT Creator App
+# DeGods Parlor Point Simulator

-for xRath's use.
+for ttu's use.